jdmonin/JSettlers2/doc/Readme.developer.md

 you are developing anything related to game options or jsettlers properties.

-## To configure a sqlite database for testing
+## To configure a sqlite database for testing (optional)

+This is optional.
+See also the "Developing with a database (JDBC)" section of this readme.

 These instructions are written for Eclipse 3.6.
-See also the "Developing with a database (JDBC)" section of this readme.
-JSettlers+sqlite works with standard Eclipse; the j2ee eclipse also has a convenient data browser.
+JSettlers+sqlite works with standard Eclipse; the j2ee Eclipse adds a convenient data browser.
 Note that [Readme.md](../Readme.md) mentions a command-line option `-Djsettlers.db.jar=driverfile.jar`; that's needed only while running the jsettlers JAR from the command line, not running inside the IDE.